 Step 1: Go to "Settings".
 Then click "Update & Security"

 Step 2: Go to the "Recovery page", click the link text "Learn how to start fresh with a clean installation of Windows" at the bottom.
 This will open a "Windows Defender Security Center" window to the Fresh Start option.

 Although most users opt for the simple reset options mentioned above, there are some advanced ways to reset Windows if you want to pique the interest of your inner geek:

-Note that no matter the reset option you choose, you’ll still need to reinstall all of your apps and desktop programs and then reconfigure your settings.
-Also, it is important that you consider carefully the condition of your system before opting for the reset option of your choice.
+Note that no matter the reset option you choose, you'll still need to reinstall all of your apps and desktop programs and then reconfigure your settings.
+Also, you must consider carefully the condition of your system before opting for the reset option of your choice.

 Now you know how your Windows 10 reset tool functions and even more.
-Do you now see that you had no need to worry to begin with?
+Do you now see that you did not need to worry, to begin with?
 Well, using all that you have learned here, using the reset function on your Windows operating system should be a piece of cake.